esl/virtual-elixirconf-eu-jekyll/_talks/From a monolith to productive umbrella app in ecommerce.md

 ---
 speaker: simon-kistler
 speaker_name: Simon Kistler
-talk: From a monolith to productive umbrella app in ecommerce
+title: From a monolith to productive umbrella app in ecommerce
 audience: Beginner
 published: false